soheeparklee/soheeparklee.github.io/_posts/2025-9-23-DAW-system-binary.md

 - 1️⃣ Take the `Integer` part, transform into binary **but** discord all the `0s` at the left
 - no extra `0s`
-- 2️⃣ Take the Decimal part such as `0.xxx`, we** multiply by 2 five times**, but transforming the appearing `1s` into `0s`.
-You take the `0s` and the `1s` AFTER the `=` from up to down
+- 2️⃣ Take the Decimal part `0.xxx`, then **multiply by 2 five times**, but discarding the appearing `1s` into `0s`.
+You take the `0s` and the `1s` AFTER the `=` from **up to down**

-- add it to the first coded number
+- 👉🏻 now put it together with the coded integer + decimal part
-- 3️⃣ The dot needs to be represented, the decimal part is always `5bits`.
-We are going to shift the decimal symbol(the dot) to the left until you leave it after the FIRST 1.
-AND you count how many steps you had to take.
-The number of steps need to be counted somehow.
+- 3️⃣ The dot needs to be represented, and the decimal part is always `5bits`.
+We are going to shift the decimal symbol(the dot) to the left until you leave it after the `FIRST 1`.
+AND you count how many steps/jumps you had to take. -Move the dot to the left until you reach the first number
 - ⭐️ In computing, we want things to always occupy the same number, this is a rule.
 NO variable length, always fixed length.
-- move the dot to the left until you reach the first number
+So, we want the decimal to occupy `32 bits`.

-- add the number of jumps to 127
+- 4️⃣ To the number of steps/jumps, add 127 and then you code the result.
+- 5️⃣ We place that at the END of the number, leaving extra space in between, the `IEEE754` want the number to occupy `32bits`
+- 6️⃣ In order to have `32bits`, if the number is negative, add a `1` at the left and BESIDES you light the sign flag.
+If the number is positive, add a `0`, so that it occupies the same number as a negative one.
   - add 1 to the left if negative
   - or add 0 to the left if positie

-- 4️⃣ The number of steps, add 127 and then you code the result.
-- 5️⃣ We place that at the END of the number, leaving extra space in between, the `IEEE754` want the number to occupy 32bits
-- 6️⃣ In order to have `32bits`, if the number is negative, add a `1` at the left and BESIDES you light the sign flag.
-If the number is positive, add a `0`, so that it occupies the same number as a negative one.
 - 7️⃣ We complete with `0s` in order for it to sum up to `32bits`

 ```